-Remove the Field Flex-Ring with black-toothed gripping segments from its container and place it in the socket restraining groove (nearest to the bell end) in gasket-like fashion.
-The metal restraining segments of the Field Flex-Ring should be oriented toward the entering spigot.
-This may be done by first placing the Field flush against the radial surface of the socket centering throat.
-The rubber ring may then be worked into the restraining groove around the sides of the socket until a loop is formed at the top.
-At this time, the formation of a second smaller loop at the bottom of the socket will facilitate placement of the first looped section into the
+Remove the Field Flex-Ring with blacktoothed gripping segments from its container and place it in the socket restraining groove (nearest to the bell end) in gasket-like fashion.
+The metal restraining segments of the the socket, so that the rubber backing ring is fitted flush against the radial surface of the socket centering throat.

+Field Flex-Ring should be oriented toward the entering spigot.
+This may be done by first placing the Field Flex-Ring in the groove at the bottom of until a loop is formed at the top.
+At this time, the formation of a second smaller loop at the bottom of the socket will facilitate placement of the first looped section into the top of the socket restraining groove.